Nicrophorus nepalensis: Environmental variability

+Resources and environmental conditions

-N. nepalensis can live up to four months, with its lifespan heavily dependent upon the availability of food source and its surrounding environmental conditions.
-Changing seasons and day lengths that directly influence abiotic factors such as temperature and photoperiod affect the time needed for N. nepalensis to reach sexual maturity.
+N. nepalensis can live up to four months, with its lifespan heavily dependent upon the availability of food resources and surrounding environmental conditions.
+Changing seasons and day lengths that directly influence abiotic factors such as temperature and photoperiod influence the time needed for N. nepalensis to reach sexual maturity.
 The interaction between such factors can trigger diapause, causing insect dormancy.
-Research done by Hwang and Shiao indicates that long day lengths with high temperature during summer inhibit ovarian growth where ovaries were not supplied with adequate nutrition.
+Research done by Hwang and Shiao (2011) indicates that long day lengths with high temperature during summer inhibit ovarian growth where ovaries were not supplied with adequate nutrition.
 In addition, the interaction between temperature and humidity plays a major role in influencing microbial activity.
 High temperatures and high humidity accelerate carcass decomposition and allow maggots to grow faster.

 There are many consequences associated with inferior quality and quantity of the carcass meat.
 When the food source is limited and the female still lays a large number of eggs, this leads to higher female mortality.
 An insufficient quantity of available carcass meat will result in reduced female fitness since there is not enough food to feed all the larvae.
 Additionally, an excess of larvae in one brood under constrained food source could hinder their pupation, resulting in offspring with reduced size or a lower success rate for future reproduction.

+More studies have demonstrated that these environmental factors are crucial in influencing the behavior and physiology of the species.
+For instance, changing seasons and day lengths directly affect abiotic factors like temperature and photoperiod, which in turn influence the time needed for N. nepalensis to reach sexual maturity.
+It have indicated that long day lengths coupled with high temperatures during summer can inhibit ovarian growth in females when ovaries are not adequately supplied with nutrition.
+Moreover, the interaction between temperature and humidity has been found to significantly impact microbial activity, particularly in carcass decomposition processes.
+High temperatures combined with high humidity levels accelerate carcass decomposition and facilitate faster growth of maggots, influencing the availability of food resources for N. nepalensis.
+Comprehending the complex connections between environmental variables and the life cycle of a species is crucial for thoroughly evaluating its ecological dynamics and conservation requirements.

+Parental care

+N. nepalensis tend to exhibit less parental care as their offspring get older.
+In comparison with other carrion beetles, N. nepalensis have less control in the number of offspring they produce.
+Recent studies have shown that competition with harmful microbes influence parental care behaviors in these beetles; high microbial competition leads to lower parental care and low microbial competition allows for higher parental care.